MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-basics.md

 For an integrated system, there is a coordinated escalation and resolution process between Microsoft and our original equipment manufacturer (OEM) hardware partners.

 If there is a cloud services issue, support is offered through Microsoft Customer Support Services (CSS).
-If you click the Help and support icon (question mark) in the upper-right corner of the administrator portal, and then click **New support request**, this opens a site where you can directly open a support request.
+You can click **Help** (question mark) in the upper-right corner of the administrator portal and then click **Help + support** to open the Help + Support overview page and submit a new support request.

 If there is an issue with deployment, patch and update, hardware (including field replaceable units), and any hardware-branded software, such as software running on the hardware lifecycle host, contact your OEM hardware vendor first.
 For anything else, contact Microsoft CSS.

 ### Development kit

-For the development kit, you can ask support-related questions in the [Microsoft forums](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).
-If you click the Help and support icon (question mark) in the upper-right corner of the administrator portal, and then click **New support request**, this opens the forums site directly.
-These forums are regularly monitored.
+For the Azure Stack Development Kit (ASDK), you can ask support-related questions in the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).

+You can click **Help** (question mark) in the upper-right corner of the administrator portal and then click **Help + support** to open Help + Support **Overview**, which has a link to the forum.
+MSDN forums are regularly monitored.
 Because the development kit is an evaluation environment, there is no official support offered through Microsoft CSS.

 ## Next steps